ua-cms/higgscharm/README.md

 ```bash
 python3 run_postprocess.py --processor <processor> --year <year>
 ```
+You can also add the `--log_scale` flag to change the y-axis to log scale.
 Results will be saved to the same directory as the output files